Diagnostic Performance of Universal-Learning Ultrasound AI Across Multiple Organs and Tasks: the UUSIC25 Challenge: Results

 A crucial measure of clinical utility is algorithm performance on data from completely unseen institutions.
 We evaluated this using the 4-class breast molecular subtyping task, comparing AUCs on the internal test set against the held-out external NKI cohort (Table \ref{tab:domain_shift}).

 \textbf{Performance Collapse on Unseen Data.} While algorithms achieved moderate success on internal data, we observed a consistent performance degradation on the external dataset.
-As detailed in \textbf{Table \ref{tab:domain_shift}}, the classification-specialized algorithm (\textit{Rank 3}) achieved the highest internal performance with an AUC of 0.612 (95\% CI, 0.545-0.674), significantly outperforming random guessing.
+As detailed in \textbf{Table \ref{tab:domain_shift}}, the classification-specialized algorithm (\textit{Rank 3}) achieved the highest internal performance with an AUC of 0.612 (95\% CI, 0.545-0.674), significantly outperforming random guessing, though the absolute performance remains modest, reflecting the challenge of extracting molecular features from B-mode ultrasound.
 However, this model exhibited the most severe generalization gap (-0.138), dropping to an AUC of 0.474 (95\% CI, 0.439-0.506) on the external cohort—statistically indistinguishable from chance.

 \textbf{Trade-off Between Precision and Robustness.} In contrast, the winning algorithm (\textit{Rank 1}) maintained better stability with a smaller generalization gap (-0.063), resulting in an external AUC of 0.508.
 Interestingly, \textit{Rank 5} demonstrated the highest robustness with a negligible gap of -0.017, suggesting that its architecture may learn more domain-invariant features, albeit at a lower peak accuracy on internal data.
 These findings indicate that current general-purpose models struggle to reliably extract molecular-level biomarkers across different ultrasound vendors without site-specific calibration.